Patterson-UTI (PTEN) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from Patterson-UTI as it approaches its next earnings release, which is expected to be February 8, 2023.
-The company is expected to report EPS of $0.43, up 213.16% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $759.51 million, up 62.81% from the year-ago period.
+Wall Street will be looking for positivity from Patterson-UTI as it approaches its next earnings report date.
+This is expected to be February 8, 2023.
+On that day, Patterson-UTI is projected to report earnings of $0.43 per share, which would represent year-over-year growth of 213.16%.
+Meanwhile, our latest consensus estimate is calling for revenue of $759.51 million, up 62.81% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Patterson-UTI.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Patterson-UTI.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 10.86% higher.
 Patterson-UTI is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Patterson-UTI is holding a Forward P/E ratio of 7.01.
-Its industry sports an average Forward P/E of 10.87, so we one might conclude that Patterson-UTI is trading at a discount comparatively.
+Digging into valuation, Patterson-UTI currently has a Forward P/E ratio of 6.73.
+Its industry sports an average Forward P/E of 10.53, so we one might conclude that Patterson-UTI is trading at a discount comparatively.

 The Oil and Gas - Drilling industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 9, putting it in the top 4% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 10, which puts it in the top 4% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.